josephWoodland/MS2---CookIt/README.md

 # The Website Brief

-This is a copy of the [brief](assets/readme/Assets/Brief - Cook it.pdf)
+This is a copy of the brief [here](assets/readme/assets/Brief%20-%20Cook%20It.pdf)

 ## Summary of the brief